Los Angeles Chargers vs. Pittsburgh Steelers NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - The Steelers score 19.7 points per game, 5.6 fewer than the Chargers surrender (25.3).

-- Pittsburgh is 1-1 against the spread and 2-0 overall when the team notches more than 25.3 points.
+- Pittsburgh is 1-1 against the spread and 2-0 overall in games when it scores more than 25.3 points.

 - This season the Steelers have turned the ball over 11 times, while the Chargers have forced 11 turnovers.